 I have handled over 2,000 cases during my career.

-Payment plans are not generally offered for flat fee cases such as Traffic & criminal cases or bankruptcy cases.
+Payment plans are not generally offered for flat fee cases such as traffic & criminal cases or bankruptcy cases.
 However, we understand that you may not be able to pay the entire fee at once, so we offer certain discounts to military, first responders, teachers and students.
 But, if a client wishes to hire and cannot pay in full, generally half the payment is required to be retained and their court date to be held or for work to begin on a bankruptcy case.

-A result based on the facts and client’s ability to produce information or complete tasks as assigned.
+My analysis of their case, diligence in case preparation, my counsel in what to do, and a result based on the facts and client’s ability to produce information or complete tasks as assigned.

 If a case goes to trial and needs to be litigated, in a flat fee case, that is accounted for and there would not be an additional fee.
 Pocket costs could include client’s parking in a garage at the courthouse or tolls along the way.
 Also, the need for copies of a prior case or report to be procured for trial.